fedora-infra/fedora-messaging/docs/tutorial/schemas.rst

 the JSON schema lives.

-For clarity, edit the ``setup.py`` file and in the entry points list change the ``mailman.schema`` name to something more relevant to your app, like ``yourapp.schema``.
-The entry point name is currently unused (only the class path matters), but you should use something that identifies your app.
+For clarity, edit the ``setup.py`` file and in the entry points list change the ``mailman.messageV1`` name to something more relevant to your app, like ``yourapp.my_messageV1``.
+The entry point name needs to be unique to your application, so it's best to prefix it with your package or application name.

 Schema format
 ~~~~~~~~~~~~~